 Moving forward, in 2018, I switched to the field of solid state quantum optics and quantum information joining the group of Prof. Ronald Hanson at QuTech.
 My decision for this step was strongly driven by my excitement about the possibility to control and manipulate quantum systems at the single particle level.
 Acquiring my own funding from the Austrian Science Fund allowed me to work towards a multi-node quantum network – a cutting-edge technological advance.
 In 2020 my colleagues and me succeeded in this challenge and reported on the demonstration of entanglement generation between quantum network nodes that do not share a direct connection – a prime building block for a future quantum Internet.
 Based on this work I have been awarded with the Carl-Zeiss Award for Young Researchers in 2022.

 In 2020 I rejoined the University of Innsbruck to gain expertise on a third experimental platform, namely single cavity-interfaced trapped ions.
-As part of the group of Prof. Tracy Northup I am working on the vision of large scale quantum networks that one day may span across Europe or even the world.
+As part of the group of Prof. Tracy Northup I habe been working on the vision of large scale quantum networks that one day may span across Europe or even the world.
 As a major first step we have realised entanglement generation between two trapped-ion quantum network nodes that are seperated several hundreds of meters.

 In 2022 I started my first independent project in which I am excited to work on the realization of coupling single spin states to the mechanical state of levitated mesoscopic diamond particles.
 Throughout my scientific career I remained curiosity driven and for the upcoming years I am aiming to start my own group in experimental quantum optics.
 I want to further push the boundaries of our understanding of quantum mechanics and I look forward to a long scientific journey.